• Skip to main content

 Instructions

 • Take the large 7 dates, cut them in half, take out the pit, and dice the halves into small pieces.
-I did get about ¾ of a cups of dates when they were loosely added to the measuring cup.
+I did get about ¾ of a cup of dates when loosely added to the measuring cup.
 Don't smash them into the measuring cup to measure; it will be hard to separate them throughout the cookie dough when added.
 Weigh or measure the sugar into a bowl and set aside.
-In another bowl, weigh or measure the flour, salt, baking powder, and run a whisk through to blend.
+In another bowl, weigh or measure the flour, salt, and baking powder, running a whisk to blend.

-• Preheat your oven to 350°, and line 2 cookie sheet pans with parchment paper.
+• Preheat your oven to 350°F (175°C or 180°C), and line 2 cookie sheet pans with parchment paper.
 Taking the cookie dough out of the refrigerator and using a medium cookie scoop, place 12 scoops on one of the cookie sheet pans.
 Bake for 12-14 minutes (mine were perfect at 13 minutes).
 After pulling the cookies out of the oven, leave them on the cookie sheet pan for 1 minute before moving them to a cooling rack to finish cooling.
-This recipe makes about 2-½ dozen.

 Nutrition